 We have arrived at our house-sitting assignment in Ireland.

 It is a home out of the tiny village, and on the way down a small road that leads to the sea (we see the bay from the sitting room window and the rolling Irish green hills from the kitchen window).

 Down our little road are farms, and a lot of cows.
 There has been so much rain in Ireland this year.
 In fact, it is their record year since they have been recording it!

 Daffodils grow just up the lane – and spring is here.
 In fact, there are many wildflowers in bloom, and it is lovely.

 We have chosen to come to Ireland for this house-sit.
 We wanted a rest.
 Peace and quiet.

 Away from the shops and the never-ending consumerism.

 It is time for family.
 Catching up on blogging.
 And the associated jobs.

 We “world-school”.
 It is where you use the environment around you as you travel to be the living classroom.
-Visiting places including history sites, art galleries, museums and cities and towns.
+Visiting places including historic sites, art galleries, museums and cities, and towns.
 It includes learning local foods, language, budgeting, currency conversion and a whole lot more.

-Explorson loves to draw, and also uses on-line programmes to play and learn.
-But I have found with travel there are areas he is way ahead on, and some ares he struggles with.
+Explorason loves to draw, and also uses online programmes to play and learn.
+But I have found with travel there are areas he is way ahead on, while there are some he struggles with.
 So we often get activity books and keep them for house-sits when we have time to work on these areas together.
 So here, we have been spending time on weaker areas of my sons learning (i.e.: spelling, writing, and mathematics).